blackchip-org/lfs-rpm/README.md

 - gettext
 - zlib
 - bzip2
-- elfutils

-The only packages after this that are necessary is *rpm* to build RPM itself and *cmake* which is needed to build *rpm*.
+The only packages after this that are necessary is *elfutils*, *rpm* to build RPM itself and *cmake* which is needed to build *rpm*.
 As you can tell, RPM uses cmake as its build system.
 I tried to cross-compile cmake in stage1b but I really just didn't have the patience to figure that out. cmake gives me a headache.

 I chose the other option which is to build those final packages in stage1c and install directly to the filesystem.
 This command does that final